College of Fine Arts

 Specialization in Technical Production

-The technical production’s mission is to train students in the process and practice of technical design, technical management, and production management.
-The program is designed to provide new and strengthen existing skills and aid the student’s growth as a technical director or production manager in professional or educational theatre.
+The mission of the technical production program is to train students in the process and practice of technical design, technical management, and production management.
+The program is designed to provide new and strengthen existing skills and aid the student's growth as a technical director or production manager in professional or educational theatre.
 Organization and management and technical skills such as rigging, welding, hydraulics, pneumatics, advanced woodworking, and motion control will be covered in detail.
 Structural analysis and design for the stage is emphasized.
 Each MFA technical production candidate will have technical direction or assistant technical direction responsibilities for at least three productions.
 Teaching opportunities also are available.

 Specialization in Theatre Management